zps-io/zps/README.md

 ZPS
 ===

-ZPS is a modern binary package management solution created and designed to solve the delivery and design problems of existing solutions.
+ZPS is a modern binary package management solution created and designed to solve the delivery problems encountered by teams that execute rapidly.

 #### Design